lcouper/CouperLabWeb/_pages/tutorials.md

   <div class="tutorial-text">
     <p>
       I care deeply about expanding educational and research opportunities to a wider audience.
-Please see below for some analysis tutorials I've put together to share analytical approaches commonly used in ecology, evolution, and epidemiology, as well as the full materials for an introductory R
+Please see below for some analysis tutorials I've put together to share analytical approaches commonly used in ecology, evolution, and epidemiology.
     <p>
       Please feel free to contact me with any questions or feedback about these materials!
     </p>